GrayGirling/FTL/doc/markdown/FTL-spec.md

 <expression 1> ; <expression 2> ; ... ;
 ```

-is the special empty value "NULL" (which is therefore a name for the
+is the special empty value "NULL" meaning 'nothing' (which is therefore
-value of "{}\!")
+a name for the value of "{}\!")

 ### Boolean Expressions